Africa

 This morning we drive 3.5-hours from Delhi to the ancient city of Agra, set along the banks of the Yamuna River and originally the capital of the Mughal Empire.

-Afterwards we continue to Agra, which is world renowned as the home of the Taj Mahal - that great symbol of love built by emperor Shah Jahan in the 16th century as a memorial to his beautiful wife Mumtaz Mahal.
+Agra is world renowned as the home of the Taj Mahal - that great symbol of love built by emperor Shah Jahan in the 16th century as a memorial to his beautiful wife Mumtaz Mahal.

-In the late afternoon, visit the Mehtab Bagh Gardens that are located across the river from the Taj Mahal, to enjoy your first views of this magnificent edifice at sunset.
+In the late afternoon, we visit the Mehtab Bagh Gardens that are located across the river from the Taj Mahal, to enjoy your first views of this magnificent edifice at sunset.

 Day 5

-This morning transfer 3.5-hours to Delhi Airport for your flight to Bhopal.
+Transfer to Delhi Airport for your flight to Bhopal.

 You will be met at Bhopal Airport and transferred 3.5-hours to Satpura National Park.
 Named after the Satpura Range, this rugged reserve with its sandstone peaks, narrow gorges, ravines and dense forests preserves over 850 square miles (2,200 sq.km) of the central Indian highlands eco-system - together with the adjoining Bori and Pachmarhi wildlife sanctuaries.
 With an altitude ranging from the level plains of Churna (984 ft / 300 m) to the Dhoopgarh Peak (4,430 ft / 1,350 m), this park sustains a wide diversity of birdlife, animals and plants.

-Satpura is home to a wide variety of butterflies and over 300 species of birds that live in these lowlands, wetlands and mountains.
-During the winter months many build their nests and roost here, making this a particularly rewarding time to visit.
-You can hope to see the Peacock, Grey hornbill, Malabar pied hornbill, Black shouldered kite, Treepie, Shikra and many more species.
+Birdlife is excellent with over 300 species that live in these lowlands, wetlands and mountains.
+During the winter months many build their nests and roost here, making this a particularly rewarding time to visit for birders.
+You can hope to see the Peacock, Grey hornbill, Malabar pied hornbill, Black shouldered kite, Treepie, Shikra and many more.
+The flora is also very interesting, consists of mainly deciduous forest with teak, tendu and mahua trees.
+You will also find bamboo, Indian gooseberries, bel fruits and many grasses and medicinal plants.

 Note: You will need to take a copy of your passport with you to enter the national park.
 In the winter months wear warm clothes, including woolly hats and gloves to protect you from the wind chill in your open vehicle.